MKeru/offhand-dialogue/README.md

 Title of Story
 Full story
 ```
-The .txt file takes markdown into consideration outside of any bracket pairs.
+The .txt file takes markdown into consideration for any words and should be used outside of bracket pairs for user-submitted words.

 #### Example of .txt File Input
 ```